efrecon/unforge/README.md

 + If the target repository contains [submodules], the content of these submodules will not be part of the downloaded tarball, nor the directory snapshot.
+There might be settings at the forge to include submodules, on a per project basis.

 ## Why?

 There are a number of scenarios where this can be useful:

-+ When you want to have a quick look at the content of a project from the comfort of your favorite editor.
++ When you want to have a quick look at the content of a project from the comfort of your favourite editor.
 + When you want to use neither [submodules], nor [subtree], but still want to use (and maintain over time) another project's tree within yours.
 + `unforge` implements a rudimentary package manager.